RESEARCH METHODS - 2022/3

 Methods of Teaching / Learning

-- Student-led class discussions of mini case studies and research scenarios to put theory into application and transform the acquired knowledge into practice.
+- exercises, practical examples, and research scenarios to put theory into application and transform the acquired knowledge into practice

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.